frederic-perez/AmE-dictionary/data/dictionary.md

 __selfless__
 __selfsame__
 __sell (someone, something, or oneself) short__ _idiom_ To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
+__sell like hotcakes__ _idiom_ To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ _idiom_ :two::hammer:
 __sell short__
 __sell someone a pup__ _idiom_ To swindle someone by selling them something worthless.